teradaian/M3L14-useRef/README.md

 1. The username cannot be less than 8 characters long
 1. The password and the confirm password must be at least 8 characters long, and must match!

 Using a controlled form (provided for you) and the useRef hook, ensure that the submit button toggles from its default disabled state when all of the above critera are met!
-You will not need to write any CSS to solve this problem.
+You will not need to write any CSS to solve this problem; styling for the disabled button has already been provided.

 ---